 Canadian Ninety-Nines were inducted into Canada's Aviation Hall of Fame in 1995.
 They received the Belt of Orion Award for Excellence honoring their outstanding contributions to the advancement of aviation in Canada.
 Trophies, plaques, certificates: there are many ways to honor achievement.
 For the organization, 1984 brought the National Aviation Hall of Fame Spirit of Flight Award.
 Later, the National Congress of Aerospace Education would present a Crown Circle Award for the organization's ongoing efforts in aviation education.
 Jointly with the National Aeronautic Association, The 99s annually present the Katherine B. Wright Trophy, honoring the sister of Wilbur and Orville Wright.
 To recognize significant contributions of non-members or others to aviation, aviation education, science or history, or to The Ninety-Nines, Inc., the Award of Merit was established in 1990.
 The Award of Achievement provides the same recognition to members, sections or chapters of The 99s.
 The 99s Award of Inspiration is a special recognition from the Board of Directors and a President's Award is presented at the discretion of the current president of The 99s.

-Chipporting

-SCHOLARSHIPS

-E ach year, The 99s award Amelia Earhart Memorial Scholarships to qualified members for advanced flight training or course work in specialized branches of aviation.
+SCHOLARSHIPS Jenny Beatty, Kelly Hamilton and Jane Patton received Type Rating Award. from United Airlines, completing training at the UA Flight Center in Denver, Colorado. ach year, The 99s award Amelia Earhart Memorial Scholarships to qualified members for advanced flight training or course work in specialized branches of aviation.
 From a single scholarship awarded in 1941, the program has grown steadily and in 1998 awarded 15 scholarships totaling nearly \$49,000 to deserving 99s.
 An Amelia Earhart Research Scholar Grant is awarded periodically for a specialized scholar to work in her field of expertise to expand her knowledge about women in aviation/aerospace.
 Funding sources for these scholarships include member contributions and substantial support from United Parcel Service and United Airlines.
 United Parcel Service currently employs 105 women pilots.
 Twenty-nine are captains, and many are members of The 99s.
 They participate in the UPS program to actively recruit females from colleges and universities with aviation programs to serve as co-ops and interns.

-Of the 9600 pilots em-

-ployed by United Airlines, 618 are women and 150 of those are captains.
+Of the 9600 pilots employed by United Airlines, 618 are women and 150 of those are captains.
 United Airlines annually supplies two Type Ratings valued at between \$10,000-\$25,000 each.
 They support several educational and mentoring programs to recruit new pilots, including a woman-to-woman program providing young women a view of how things really are in the airline field.

-S.E.
-Section Vice Gov. Eileen Malon and Gov. Judy Hall with Shirley and Bob Gann, at the presentation of the Bonnie & Archie Gann Scholarship Awards.
+Bob Gann, at the presentation of the Bonnie & Archie Gann Scholarship